Louie Louie: Washington State song

 In 1985, Ross Shafer, host and a writer-performer of the late-night comedy series Almost Live! on the Seattle TV station KING, spearheaded an effort to have "Louie Louie" replace "Washington, My Home" by Helen Davis as Washington's official state song.
 A "groundswell of public support" followed including support from the Kingsmen, Paul Revere and the Raiders, and the Wailers, an appearance by Shafer on Dick Clark's TV's Bloopers & Practical Jokes, and a Dubious Achievement Award from Esquire.

 Picking up on this initially prankish effort, Whatcom County Councilman Craig Cole introduced Resolution No. 85-12 in March 1985 to endorse Louie Louie as the state song, citing the need for a "contemporary theme song that can be used to engender a sense of pride and community, and in the enhancement of tourism and economic development".
 His resolution also called for the creation of a new "Louie Louie County".
 While the state legislature did not designate Louie Louie as the state song, it did declare "Louie Louie Day" for April 12.
 A crowd of 3,000, estimated by press reports, convened at the state capitol in Olympia that day for speeches, singalongs, and performances by the Wailers, the Kingsmen, and Paul Revere & the Raiders.
 Two days later, a Seattle event commemorated the occasion with the premiere performance of a new, Washington-centric version of the song co-written by composer Berry.
 After a spirited debate, the legislature ultimately preserved "Washington, My Home" as the state song while also adopting Woody Guthrie's "Roll On, Columbia, Roll On" as the official folk song.
 "Louie Louie" remains the "unofficial state rock song".

 Although the effort failed in the end, a cover of Berry's rewritten version was released in 1986 by Jr. Cadillac and included on the 1994 compilation The Louie Louie Collection.
-The "state rock song" was played following "Take Me Out to the Ball Game" during the seventh-inning stretch at all Seattle Mariners home games from 1990 through 2021, then reinstated in 2025.
+The "state rock song" was played following "Take Me Out to the Ball Game" during the seventh-inning stretch at all Seattle Mariners home games from 1990 (Note: "Louie Louie" was first played on June 2, 1990, a date also notable for the first no-hitter in Mariners' history (pitched by Randy Johnson).) through 2021, then reinstated in 2025.
 (Note: The original Kingsmen version plays during day games and a faster, "juiced up" remix plays during evening games.)